platformsh/template-builder/templates/strapi/files/README.md

       └── package.json
   ```

-  You can find a full tutorial for how to accomplish this on the [Platform.sh Community Site](https://community.platform.sh/t/use-strapi-as-an-api-backend/435).

 ## Customizations

 The following changes have been made relative to the quickstart Strapi project to run on Platform.sh.
 If using this project as a reference for your own existing project, replicate the changes below to your project.